Pooja113/Events_App/README.md

 https://events-react-app.netlify.app/

 - Developed an events app where the user can share their thoughts or any happy moment.
-- Users can also give likes to the post
+- Users can also give likes to the post only when they are logged in.
 - The user can edit/delete their own posts.
 - Included login functionality.
 - Used the following tech: React, React Hooks, Node.js, Express, Mongoose, MongoDB, Material UI for styling, HTML, CSS, JavaScript, jQuery and Firebase, Git.